geopy/geopy/CONTRIBUTING.md

 ## Submitting patches

-If you contribute code to geopy, you agree to license your code under the MIT.
+If you contribute code to geopy, you agree to license your code under the MIT license.

 The new code should follow [PEP8](https://pep8.org/) coding style (except the line length limit, which is 90) and adhere to the style of